douglett/tinywizzard/readme.md

 	- better handling of literals
 	- better handling of printi/v/s?
 	- better API for copying
+	- CHECK THIS! still use direct/indirect printing and copying?
+		- how to lay this out?
 	- string equality

 - control